Is the Wish App Legit or a Scam: The Real Reasons Why It's so Cheap

 Is Wish Legit?

-Where do Wish's Products Come From?
+Where Do the Products on Wish Come From?

-This is a huge contributor to the cost savings you see in their prices.
 There's no middleman, no brick-and-mortar store, no employees restocking shelves, and no advertising money spent promoting a single shopping site.
 The savings go directly to the customer.

 Are Wish Products Fake?

-The website and the app are definitely real: you order something, pay with your credit card and the items will get delivered (eventually).
+The website and the app are definitely real: You order something, pay with your credit card, and the items will get delivered (eventually).
 But are the products offered fakes?

 Legit Electronics from Wish

 Purchasing electronics from Wish is hit or miss.
 Expect the audio quality from speakers or earbuds to be poor.
-Cables like USB or HDMI will work but they might not be as robust or last as long as their more expensive counterparts.
+Cables, like USB or HDMI, will work but they might not be as robust or last as long as their more expensive counterparts.
 A flash drive or storage device from Wish will also work as promised, which can be a great way to get cheap data storage.
 Bluetooth is also surprisingly reliable.

 There are going to be sacrifices in the order process when you buy directly from any factory.
-Though they cost more, the US-based retail stores serve an important purpose as middleman to smooth the way for the customer.
+Though they cost more, the US-based retail stores serve an important purpose as middlemen to smooth the way for the customer.

 Skipping the retailer entirely leaves the potential for a few drawbacks:

-- Mislabeled Items
+- Mislabeled items